preciofishbone/OmniaDocsG2/pages/page-types/section-settings/index.rst

 Settings for sections
 =======================

-The following settings are available when working wit sections:
+The following settings are available when working with sections:

 .. image:: section-settings-76.png